 Big Island is an extremely sacred and spiritual place.
 It was my first time really having the total experience of authentic Hawaii since I'd lived there.
 Imu pig was in the ground.
 We shucked Opihi.
 Chicken long rice was on the stove.
 The men were happy, and the women were in control.
 The vibes were lovely.
 That day I was exposed to the art, tradition, and craft of the ti leaf lei and the beauty of the women making them.
 I was wearing a long floral kimono, vintage Levi cut-offs, a crocheted top, and my classic high top Chuck Taylor's when Koa's Mom, Niki, adorned me with my first ti leaf lei.
 When she placed it over my head, I naturally assessed everything about it.
 The color, the scale, the technique, and how it paired with my attire.
 I touched its texture and felt it around my neck and immediately removed the turquoise necklace I was wearing.
 Feeling really good about it, I looked over at Niki and said, “I want to wear this all the time.
 It's so tribal.
 I feel like a Goddess.
 Can we make this happen?
 Can we make these?”
 She just looked back over at me and said, “Hell, yeah.”

 After the weekend, Niki stayed on the Big Island with Koa for a few days to get inspired and centered.
 While she was gone I was feeling super antsy.
 We both had been so busy, and our lives were just always a story and an adventure.
 I needed to get going.
 I needed to make this happen, so I was kind of on her about it.
 I saw her a couple of days later while we were working on windows together for Tiffany and Co.
 She told me at lunch that she had a lot of clarity while on the Big Island and needed to share it with me.
 We took a walk back to her Waikiki apartment for homemade chicken soup and chocolate chip cookies, and she just said it then.
 She said, “I had a vision on the Big Island of you, that you were a mermaid.”
-She said, “You are a new soul.
+She said, “You are a new soul, but an old soul.
 I don't think you are from this world.
 Sometimes I feel like you're a little kid pulling on my shirt saying look!
 Look!”
 Then she told me, “It's like you crawled out of the sea, and you’re using your legs for the first time.
 Your eyes are huge, and you’re happy, curious, naive, sad, thirsty, and you want to know everything.
 You want to see it all.”
 I was digesting this as she was saying it.
 Tears started rolling down my face.
 It was very intense.
 Then she said, “You need to do this.
 You need to start this adventure.
 It's now or never.
 You've got it in you.
 You have the drive to become an entrepreneur and an artist and you need to do it alone.”
 I remember thinking, ‘holy shit, alone?’
 And she said, “You need to birth this baby, this dream, this vision by yourself.”
 Hence the name sirena + the sea.
-A girl and the world.
+A metaphor for a girl and the world.

-Laurie DiBiagio, Designer + Artist.
+Laurie DiBiagio: Designer and Artist.